 We host a large number of postgraduate research students.
 They use a range of research methods and approaches within a range of health contexts both within the UK and elsewhere.

-The Division of Health Services Research and Management's specialist areas include:
+The Department of Health Services Research and Management's specialist areas include:

 - Public health